inkylabs-dev/inkycut/README.md

 > Create videos with just a chat.
 No timeline, no tools.
 Just vibe..

-✨ Try our [AI Vibe Filming Prototype](https://inkycut.com): Just type what you want, and we’ll build a short video.
+✨ Try our [AI Vibe Editor Prototype](https://inkycut.com): Just type what you want, and we’ll build a short video.

 🚧 Still early — your feedback shapes the next version.